GED in Chicago

 Eligibility and Registration Details for GED Chicago

-In order for you to be eligible for taking the GED Chicago, you must satisfy the following mentioned eligibility criteria set by the ICCB:
+In order for you to be eligible for taking the test, you must satisfy the following mentioned eligibility criteria set by the ICCB:

 - You must be at least 17 years.
-If you are younger, then you are not eligible to take the GED.
+If you are younger, then you are not eligible.

-- You must not be a high school graduate or must not possess a GED diploma.
+- You must not be a high school graduate or must not possess a diploma.

 - You must show a proof of residence to prove that you have been residing in the state for at least a continuous period of 30 days.

-- In the state of Illinois, to take the GED, you must also have passed the United States of America and Illinois State Constitution Test.
+- In the state of Illinois, to take the test, you must also have passed the United States of America and Illinois State Constitution Test.

-Further, if you are school-going student and are enrolled in any public or private school for a period of one year prior to taking GED, then you must furnish a withdrawal letter from the authority of the school in which you have enrolled in order be eligible for the GED test.
+Further, if you are school-going student and are enrolled in any public or private school for a period of one year prior to taking the test, then you must furnish a withdrawal letter from the authority of the school in which you have enrolled in order be eligible.

-For registering for GED Chicago, you must register with the Cook County GED Testing Program.
-Refer to the Cook County link given above to find information regarding the registration procedures and offices.
+For registering, you must register with the testing program.
+Refer to the link given above to find information regarding the registration procedures and offices.

 Test Scoring and Preparation